kristinezheng/kristinezheng.github.io/gleanings.md

 * "Every great and original writer, in proportion as he is great and original, must himself create the taste by which he is to be relished." - William Wordsworth
 * "There are worlds within worlds within worlds" - [description of On Looking by A. H.](https://www.simonandschuster.com/books/On-Looking/Alexandra-Horowitz/9781439191262)
 * "A writer, like a cinematographer, manipulates the viewer's perspective on an ongoing story, with the verbal equivalents of camera angles and quick cuts"-- sense of style, pinker
+* " She saw more degrees of freedom than I did, and acted on it...Having learned how to pick things apart and build them back together, my grandparents had a more granular view of the world.
+They could tinker with and adapt the world around them to better fit their needs." -- [Henrik Karlsson](https://substack.com/home/post/p-169322287?source=queue)

 # to be parsed